 “The Heritage” was first held in 1969.
-At that time it was billed as a late-season event, being played in either October or November.
-In 1973 it moved to April, and then in 1983 became a regular feature the week after the US Masters – only moving to June last year on account of the pandemic.
-Normally, because of its proximity to Augusta, there tends to be a solid turn-out from those who competed the previous week, plus those who didn’t make the grade at the Masters.
+At that time it was billed as a late-season event, being played in either October or November, but in 1973 it moved to April, and then in 1983 became a regular feature the week after the US Masters.
+Normally, because of its proximity to Augusta there tends to be a solid turn-out from those who competed the previous week, plus those who didn’t make the grade at the first Major of the year.
 It’s another pretty strong line-up again this year as many top golfers just want to play again after failing to fire at Augusta.
-As one of the five annual events given “invitational” status, the Heritage has a slightly reduced field of 132 (as opposed to the PGA Tour standard of 156).
+As one of the five annual events given “invitational” status the Heritage has a slightly reduced field of 132 (as opposed to the PGA Tour standard of 156).

 RBC Heritage: The Course

 The Harbour Town Links course at the Sea Pines Resort in Hilton Head was designed by Pete Dye and Jack Nicklaus.
 It’s on the coast and is regarded as one of the most picturesque venues in the States.
 The course plays 7,099 yards and is a par 71.
 Scoring can be good if the conditions are set fair (which they look to be for most of this week).

 A predominantly rain-free week is forecast with a daily precipitation forecast of 20%-20%-40%-40% over the course of the tournament.
 Temperatures will be in the mid 70s, with cloud cover building during the week.
 Winds will be light, with maximum wind speeds reaching just 10-12mph.

 These are two value bets from the Golf Insider.
 Members receive all of his best bets for all markets – win and each-way, Top 10, Top 20, Round 1 Leader and 3-Ball groups.
 He covers every tournament on the PGA and European Tours.